-The Splunk Enterprise data preview feature offers a powerful way to improve event processing.
-You can use it to make sure that Splunk Enterprise indexes your data exactly as you want it to appear.
+Splunk Web's data preview feature offers a powerful way to improve event processing.
+You can use it to make sure that Splunk indexes your data exactly as you want it to appear.

-Note: Data preview is a Splunk app.
-It ships as part of Splunk Enterprise and gets enabled at start-up.
+Note: Data preview is implemented as a Splunk app.
+It ships as part of Splunk and is enabled at start-up.

 Data preview and source types